Yefim Berkhin: Biography

 Yefim Borisovich Berkhin was born on 11 October 1921 in the village of Tatarsk, Smolensk Oblast.

 Studied at the Crimean Medical Institute, graduating in 1943 during the evacuation of this university to the city of Kyzylorda (Kazakh SSR).
 In 1944, he was sent to the liberated Crimea as part of the sanitary inspection.
 In 1945, he entered the graduate school of the pharmacology department of the Crimean Medical Institute, graduated with the defense of his candidate's dissertation (1948), after which he was sent as an assistant to the Chkalovsky Medical Institute (Orenburg).
 In 1954, he was awarded the title of associate professor.

 Heading the Department of Pharmacology at the Altai Medical Institute for almost 30 years, he created a school of scientific and pedagogical workers (B. A. Pakhmurny, Yu.
 I. Ivanov, G. D. Anikin, B. Ya.
 Varshavsky, N. B. Sidorenkova, V. M. Bryukhanov, and others).

 Worked as a teacher.
 Scientific activity is focused on regulation of water exchange and kidney function.
 Under his supervision 6 doctoral and 17 candidate dissertations were completed.

 He is the author of over 200 scientific publications, including monographs.
 Awards: medals "For Valiant Labor in the Great Patriotic War of 1941–1945" (1945), "For Labour Valour" (1961), "For the Development of Virgin and Fallow Lands" (1964), "For Valiant Labor.
 In Commemoration of the 100th Anniversary of the Birth of V. I. Lenin" (1968), Badge "For Excellent Healthcare Achievement" (1970).

-After the dissolution of the Soviet Union, he immigrated to the United States.
+In 1989 Berkhin immigrated to the United States with his family.